camunda-community-hub/community/.github/ISSUE_TEMPLATE/camunda-community-hub-pull-request-template.md

 ---
-name: Camunda Community Hub Pull Request Template
+name: Camunda Community Hub Pull Request
 about: Template for a new pull request in a Camunda Community Hub repository
 title: Pull Request
 labels: ''